Solo User Guide

 TODO solo consensus node destroy

 It is possible to delete a node through a process with separated steps.
-This is only useful in very specific cases, such as when testing the delete process.
+This is only useful in very specific cases, such as when testing the delete process:

-solo consensus dev-node-delete prepare --deployment solo-deployment --node-alias node1 --output-dir context
+solo consensus dev-node-delete prepare --deployment "${SOLO_DEPLOYMENT}" --node-alias node1 --output-dir context

-solo consensus dev-node-delete submit-transaction --deployment solo-deployment --input-dir context
+solo consensus dev-node-delete submit-transaction --deployment "${SOLO_DEPLOYMENT}" --input-dir context

-solo consensus dev-node-delete execute --deployment solo-deployment --input-dir context
+solo consensus dev-node-delete execute --deployment "${SOLO_DEPLOYMENT}" --input-dir context

 Troubleshooting: Common Issues and Solutions

-1. Pods Not Starting
+1. Pods not starting

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 If pods remain in Pending or CrashLoopBackOff state: